 Montgomery County Community College (MCCC) welcomes qualified students with disabilities and endorses the principles of nondiscrimination and reasonable accommodation as described in Section 504 of the Rehabilitation Act of 1973 (504) and the Americans with Disabilities Act of 1990 (ADA).
-To see if you are eligible for services and reasonable accommodations in this course please review the policy on the Disabilities web site at http://www.mc3.edu/policy/sa/disable.htm.
+To see if you are eligible for services and reasonable accommodations in this course please review the policy on the Disability Services web site.
+As someone with mild dyslexia, I understand the challenges of pursuing higher education with a disability, and I will never make you feel bad for seeking an accommodation as long as you give enough advanced notice.